 How do I refer my child for Special Education services?

 Contact your local school of residence or the Sierra County Office of Education to make a referral.
-In order to determine your child’s educational needs, we will discuss your concerns and develop an appropriate assessment plan, if necessary, or help you find guidance and interventions through your local school’s Student Study Team.
+You may call our SELPA Manager at 530-993-1660 extension 170.
+In order to determine your child’s educational needs, we will discuss your concerns and develop an appropriate assessment plan, if necessary, or help you find guidance and interventions through your local school’s Response to Intervention Program .

 Why is ATTENDANCE so important?